-- Great texture: Unlike many vegan meatballs, these lentil balls are not mushy.
-They have a nice bit of crunch and texture, thanks to pumpkin seeds, all without frying!
+- Great texture: Unlike many vegan meatballs, these lentil meatballs are not mushy.
+They have a nice bite of crunch and texture, thanks to pumpkin seeds, all without frying!

 - They freeze well: Go ahead and fully prepare your lentil meatballs and freeze them before or after baking.

 - Pantry friendly: These delicious bites are made using pantry staples that you probably already have hanging around!

 Expert Tips for making the BEST lentil meatballs

 - Use dried GREEN lentils that have been cooked for best texture.
 Do not sub for red as they get a little too mushy for my liking in this particular recipe.
 For added depth of flavour, cook the lentils in veggie broth.

 - Make sure not to overcook your lentils or they will get very mushy.
 Cook according to package directions, but under cook by a minute or two for best results.
 (They’ll cook more in the oven later.)